j4321/tkcalendar/README.rst

     * Add ``<<CalendarMonthChanged>>`` virtual event to the Calendar widget
     * Add ``get_displayed_month()`` method to the Calendar widget
     * Add showothermonthdays option to show/hide the last and first days of the previous and next months
-    * Display events for January days showing on December and conversely
+    * Fix display of events for January days showing on December page and conversely

 - tkcalendar 1.3.1